ayasyfarhan/spass-manager/README.md

 The third line should say `next_table` and this specific keyword is used to delimit the different data types (passwords, cards, addresses, notes).

-The lines following `next_table` is the actual data.
-The data itself is also base64 encoded, `spass` makes no effort to actually sanitize this output (PRs are welcome, obviously).
+The lines following `next_table` are the actual data.
+The headers are in plain text, but the data itself is base64 encoded.